Outbound webhooks overview

 CopyCopied!

-Decoding enveloped presence messages
+Decoding presence messages provides several advantages:

 const messages = Ably.Realtime.PresenceMessage.fromEncodedArray(item.messages);